benoitpas/advent-of-code-2021/README.md

 A good way to properly understand when collections can be safely mutated.
 Actually, I'm embracing more and more immutability in python.
 For example in how I populate the dictionary with the paths.
 Clearly the pendulum is coming back !

 I don't think that's going to last, it is probably ok in a small example but it does feel like playing with fire in a larger program where that can introduce insidious bugs.

+# Day 13
+Not too much to add, quite straightforward to implement.
+I'm really getting up to speed with Python now, I managed to avoid the usual pitfalls.

+Nice to get a visual result !